What are Retinal Vein Occlusions?

 BRVO causes a sudden loss in vision that may go unnoticed if the affected vision is not central.
 Most BRVOs occur at the intersection of a retinal artery and vein.
 In atherosclerosis, the artery loses flexibility and the vein is compressed; this leads to turbulent blood flow that promotes clotting and occlusion which further leads to fluid leakage and ischemia.

-Patients with uncontrollable hypertension, increased body mass index, cardiovascular disease, and glaucoma are at risk at developing RVO.
+Patients with uncontrollable hypertension, increased body mass index, cardiovascular disease, and glaucoma are at risk of developing RVO.

 Dr. Narain may also perform a focal laser treatment to stop fluid from leaking from the vessels.
 The procedure is performed with topical anesthesia and is both safe and effective.